verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         Isolating switches include a buffer which partition their input and output into separate DC-connected sub-circuits.
         This helps reduce RC wire delays.

-        *Non-isolating* switch do **not** isolate thier input and output, which can increase RC wire delays.
+        *Non-isolating* switch do **not** isolate their input and output, which can increase RC wire delays.

         **Configurablity**